microsoft/BotFramework-WebChat/HOOKS.md

 This function is only available in full bundle.
 The function will return the Adaptive Cards Host Config used for styling Adaptive Cards.

-To modify this value, change the props passed to Web Chat.
+To modify this value, change the props passed to Web Chat via style options.

 ## `useAdaptiveCardsPackage`